What are the underlying differences between contortionists and others - at the molecular or genetic level?

 The answer is not known.

 There was an early view in the medical profession, from Beighton, Grahame and others, that contortion arises from collagen disease.
 That is, they suggest that contortion is a variant of the Joint Hypermobility Syndromes such as Marfan Syndrome and Ehlers-Danlos Syndrome.
-These arise from mutations in the genes coding for collagen molecules (and occasionally in other molecules as well).
+These arise from mutations in the genes coding for collagen and related molecules.

 In contrast, contortionists tend to be very strong and fit, although they are also very stretchy.
 Their collagen is strong, not fragile.
 While laxity may mean that contortionists tend to dislocate their joints relatively easily, with training they are able to strengthen and protect those joints so that in a contortion act they can perform incredible feats of strength (such as a one-hand handstand, holding an inverted position for a long time, or holding the weight of the lower body over the head in an extreme backbend, requiring great strength in the lower spine).
-Contortionists do not in general suffer the same problems of tissue fragility as those with the other generally recognised Joint Hypermobility Syndromes.
+Performing contortionists do not in general suffer the problems of tissue fragility seen in Ehlers-Danlos and similar Syndromes.

-Therefore it might seem that Joint Hypermobility Syndromes and contortion ability are quite separate phenomena, presumably with different molecular bases.
+Therefore it might seem that Ehlers-Danlos Syndrome and contortion ability are quite separate phenomena, presumably with different molecular bases.
 However, while we do not know the molecular bases of many of these diseases, or of ability in contortion, there is an emerging view that all hypermobility syndromes, benign or not, may be related, and may be part of the same spectrum of phenomena, though with different outcomes in different individuals (reference 1).
+Moreover, some performing contortionists go on to develop clear signs of Ehlers-Danlos Syndrome later in life (in Ehlers-Danlos Syndrome, hypermobility tends to dominate early in life, while other symptoms tend to dominate later in life).
+This suggests that in such individuals extreme flexibility and Ehlers-Danlos syndrome are related.

-Flexibility with strong collagen, such as can be found in contortionists, could be related to the degree of crimp in collagen.
+One hypothesis is that flexibility with strong collagen, such as can be found in contortionists, could be related to the degree of crimp in collagen.
 Collagen gives flexible tissues strength, and under a microscope it has a wavy structure (called “crimp”).
-When collagen is stretched, the waviness gets stretched out, at which point the stiffness of the collagen increases markedly.
+When collagen is stretched, the waviness gets straightened out, so the collagen stretches easily at first.
+Once the waviness has got fully stretched out, the stiffness of the collagen increases markedly.
 It is likely that variations in the degree of crimp, and how the collagen molecules are packed together, are able to affect the stretchiness of collagen while keeping it strong.

 The crimp appears to be derived from the basic molecular structure of collagen and how the collagen molecules are packed (see references 2-4) – variation in the related genes may be responsible for conferring the ability.
 A PDF file of a basic talk on some of these issues can be found here (the talk as presented included movies - not part of this PDF - including those of the vertebrae moving; it also did not include the more recent views described in reference 1).